 There are special considerations for some employees, including corporate officers:

 So, do you need workers’ comp for part-time employees?
 Unless they fall into one of the three exceptions above, the answer is yes.
 Independent contractors are not considered employees, and an employer is not required to carry workers’ compensation insurance for those individuals unless they are in the construction industry.

 Insureon helps a variety of industries compare quotes and buy Florida workers’ compensation insurance policies.
 Whether you own a dental practice, photography studio, convenience store, or something altogether different, we can help you find a policy to meet your business needs.

-Florida requires that even self-employed workers in the construction industry carry workers’ compensation insurance.
-If you’re in an industry that has less risk of physical injury and you have no employees, you might still decide that it’s a good idea to have coverage.
+The State of Florida requires that even self-employed workers in the construction industry carry workers’ compensation insurance.
+If you’re in an industry that has less risk of workplace injuries and you have no employees, you might still decide that it’s a good idea to have coverage.

 Even though you have medical insurance, if you get injured on the job, workers’ compensation coverage can help with lost wages and other expenses that would not be covered under your regular medical policy.